pesto-students/p7-rahulm-joeshajan/Week-1/Exersice 1.1/readme.md

 Parsing a document means translating it to a structure the code can use.
 The result of parsing is usually a tree of nodes that represent the structure of the document.
 This is called a parse tree or a syntax tree.

+Parsing can be separated into two sub processes: lexical analysis and syntax analysis.

+Lexical analysis is the process of breaking the input into tokens.
+Tokens are the language vocabulary: the collection of valid building blocks.

+Parsers usually divide the work between two components: the **lexer** (sometimes called tokenizer) that is responsible for breaking the input into valid tokens, and the **parser** that is responsible for constructing the parse tree by analyzing the document structure according to the language syntax rules.

+The parsing process is iterative.
+The parser will usually ask the lexer for a new token and try to match the token with one of the syntax rules.
+If a rule is matched, a node corresponding to the token will be added to the parse tree and the parser will ask for another token.

+If no rule matches, the parser will store the token internally, and keep asking for tokens until a rule matching all the internally stored tokens is found.
+If no rule is found then the parser will raise an exception.
+This means the document was not valid and contained syntax errors.

+## The tokenization algorithm

+The algorithm's output is an HTML token.
+The algorithm is expressed as a state machine.
+Each state consumes one or more characters of the input stream and updates the next state according to those characters.
+The decision is influenced by the current tokenization state and by the tree construction state.

 **Parsing HTML** : conventional parser topics do not apply to HTML.HTML cannot easily be defined by a context-free grammar that parsers need.
 There is a formal format for defining HTML - DTD (Document Type Definition) - but it is not context-free grammar.

 **Parsing CSS** : WebKit uses Flex and Bison parser generators to create parsers automatically from the CSS grammar files.